PurdueElectricRacing/PERterpreter/README.md

 Running the interpreter
 ========================
 The executable is supposed to be built into the `./build` directory.
-You can run it from here by passing the arguments necessary, or you can add it to your path
+You can run it from here by passing the arguments necessary (see [commands](#perterpreter-commands)), or you can add it to your path.

 ## Language Grammar